 More “Doghouse” Spanish Chimney Designs

-Jeff Doubét now takes you across town to Montecito, CA where other Spanish chimneys are being custom designed, built and showcased at high end home remodels.
+Now I will take you across town to Montecito, CA where other Spanish chimneys are being custom designed, built and showcased at high end home remodels.

 This Hacienda style chimney design was created for a courtyard style home located on a quaint lane in Montecito.
 Combining design elements from previous builds, I consider this built design more of a “Birdhouse” chimney.